 Onerous Contracts-Cost of Fulfilling a Contract: The amendments specify which costs should be included in an entity's assessment whether a contract will be loss-making.
+The amendments have no impact on the Company's financial statements.

 IAS 41 Agriculture